-State Activity Enabled Actions Description Ø Installing The everRun software is installing the boot volume for a new VM. stopped Start Copy Config Export Snapshot Boot From CD Remove VM has been shut down or powered off.
-23 booting Console Power Off VM is starting.
+State Activity Enabled Actions Description C2 Installing The everRun software is installing the boot volume for a new VM.

+State Activity Enabled Actions Description stopped Start Copy Config Export Snapshot Boot From CD Remove VM has been shut down or powered off. ζ۵ ▶ booting Console Power Off VM is starting.
 A VM remains in the booting state until the system detects network activity from the guest operating system, at which point the VM enters the running state.
 If a VM fails to enter the running state, open a console window to the VM and verify that the network settings in the guest operating system are correct.
-If you recently imported or migrated the VM from another system, see any OS-specific pro- cedures or troubleshooting information in Importing an OVF or OVA File or Migrating a Physical Machine or Virtual Machine to a System. ~ running Console VM is operating normally on redundant
+If you recently imported or migrated the VM from another system, see any OS-specific procedures or troubleshooting information in Importing an OVF or OVA File or Migrating a Physical Machine or Virtual Machine to a System. ~ running Console Snapshot Shutdown VM is operating normally on redundant physical machines

-State Activity Enabled Actions Description Snapshot Shutdown Power Off physical machines 4 × running Console Shutdown Power Off VM is operating normally, but is not run- ning on fully redundant resources. Ø ¥ stopping Power Off Remove VM is being shut down in response to the Shutdown action, or shut down because the remaining physical machine is trans-itioning into maintenance mode.
-3 × crashed VM crashed and is restarting.
-If enabled, e-Alerts and support notification mes- sages are sent. a crashed VM crashed too many times and exceeded its MTBF threshold.
+State Activity Enabled Actions Description Power Off 4 🗙 running Console Shutdown Power Off VM is operating normally, but is not running on fully redundant resources.
+C 2 ★ stopping Power Off Remove VM is being shut down in response to the Shutdown action, or shut down because the remaining physical machine is transitioning into maintenance mode.
+52 × crashed VM crashed and is restarting.
+If enabled, e-Alerts and support notification messages are sent.
+5 × crashed VM crashed too many times and exceeded its MTBF threshold.
 The VM is left in a crashed state until Reset Device is clicked.
 See Resetting MTBF for a Failed Virtual Machine.

-The Snapshots Page
+Snapshots Page